broeker/cosmos/pages/stars-and-planets.md

 ---
 title: Stars and Planets and all the great things
 metaDescription: This is a sample meta description.
-If one is not present in your page/post's front matter, the default metadata.desciption will be used instead.
+If one is not present in your page/post's front matter, the default site.desciption will be used instead.
 date: 2020-11-20
 permalink: /stars-and-planets/index.html